Community Foundation of Greater Greensboro

 Moses Cone Hospital Project

-The Public Art Endowment (PAE) and Cone Health are commissioning an iconic piece of art that will go in a large circular area between the Cone Health Heart & Vascular Center and the Women’s & Children’s Center at Moses Cone Hospital.
+The Public Art Endowment (PAE) and Cone Health commissioned an iconic piece of art for the entrance area to the Cone Health Heart and Vascular Center and the Women’s and Children’s Center at Moses Cone Hospital.

 2019/2022